-The Dubai government selected Bechtel to upgrade and expand the Dubai International Airport.
-The 10-year plan called for a massive and widely varied set of components, including a satellite concourse with 28 gates, 42 loading bridges, and 221 check-in counters (1.3 million square feet [120,770 square meters] in all; duty-free and specialty shops; a 100-room, five-star luxury hotel; conference, business service, and entertainment centers; and restaurants.
+The Dubai Government selected Bechtel to design, manage and complete Dubai International Airport construction project for improved airport operations.
+The ten-year plan called for a massive and widely varied set of components, including a satellite concourse with 28 gates, 42 loading bridges, and 221 check-in counters —1.3 million square feet (120,770 square meters) in all, duty-free and specialty shops, a 100-room, five-star luxury hotel, conference, business and entertainment centers, and restaurants.

 - Major aprons and taxiways to support the new satellite concourse

 - A charter terminal that handles more than 500 passengers per hour

 - A new 13,000-foot (4,000-meter) runway and taxi system, including state-of-the-art navigational aids and computerized airfield lighting systems

 - A new automated baggage handling system

 - A new air traffic control tower, a fuel farm, a central utility plant, fire stations, and associated airside facilities